Jeffrey Dean Morgan calls out ‘toxic’ Walking Dead fans in angry post

-Jeffrey Dean Morgan calls out ‘toxic’ Walking Dead fans for ‘s***ty’ treatment of Norman Reedus
+Jeffrey Dean Morgan calls out ‘toxic’ Walking Dead fans for ‘s***ty’ Norman Reedus treatment

 ‘Some of you have gone WAY too far,’ angry actor said